julianlk522/FITM/README.md

 -Upload/change user profile pic
--Display user about / profile pic on treasure map page -Link like/unlike client-side logic and display -Summary like/unlike client-side logic and display -Pagination
+-Display user about / profile pic on treasure map page -Link like/unlike client-side logic and display
+    -way to know that requesting user has liked {link} when it is fetched -Summary like/unlike client-side logic and display -Pagination
 -Tests
 -Make frontend look decent
-    -A11y for phones / tablets
+    -A11y, responsive layouts for phones / tablets

 ## Why?